multiplex55/Nim_AutohotkeyLearning/README.md

 * `hotkeys.nim` wraps `RegisterHotKey` and the Windows message loop so you can map `Ctrl+Alt+X` → `proc()` in a few lines.
 * `processes.nim` uses ToolHelp32 snapshots to enumerate and control processes.
 * `win/` exposes window discovery, activation, movement, and enumeration.
-On non-Windows targets it provides feature detection and clear errors.
 * `input/` wraps `SendInput` for mouse/keyboard automation with configurable delays and absolute/relative coordinates.
 * `windows.nim` and `mouse_keyboard.nim` remain as thin, legacy wrappers to keep